 Yamamoto, Kokoro Takao Hospital|Low Carbohydrate Diet Promotion Association

 Bando, Masahiro Tokushima University

 Yonei, Yoshikazu Doshisha University

-Background: Arguments have continued about Low Carbohydrate Diet (LCD) and Calorie Restriction (CR).
-Authors have reported clinical research of LCD and Morbus (M) value.
+Background: There is an ongoing discussion about Low Carbohydrate Diet (LCD) and Calorie Restriction (CR).
+Authors and colleagues have initiated LCD in Japan, and reported clinical research studies on LCD and related biomarkers.